 Frankincense oil has been shown to improve the immune system and work as an anti-inflammatory agent according to Medical News Today.
 It can also be added to a diffuser or rubbed onto your chest and behind the ears.

 Making sure your diet is full of natural foods is an essential step to avoiding the effects of allergens and staying healthy, according to studies by Harvard Medical School.
 By eating nutritious, anti-inflammatory foods, your body’s immune system can balance itself and combat the allergens in your environment.
 Studies show that getting 2000 milligrams of vitamin C a day can reduce histamine levels by up to 40 percent.
 That’s major!
 Northwestern Medicine suggest a list of seasonal allergy-fighting foods that include citrus, red grapes, almonds, broccoli, and cocoa.
 (And who doesn’t want more cocoa?)

-Other natural foods that can help ward off allergy symptoms:
+Other foods that can help ward off allergy symptoms:

 Local raw honey: A teaspoon of local raw honey each day can help build up immunity to the pollens outside your door that impact your sinuses.
 Studies at Charles Sturt University in Australia have shown that natural honey also acts as a powerful anti-bacterial agent.

 Leafy green vegetables: Spinach, kale, collard greens, romaine, arugula, and watercress are full of antioxidants, vitamins, and minerals and can help reduce the inflammation caused by allergens.

 Quercetin: Quercetin is found in vegetables such as broccoli or cauliflower, green tea, onions, and citrus fruits.
 It has been shown to offer number of health benefits, among them a reduction in respiratory inflammation and discomfort caused by allergies.
 You can take a quercetin supplement to help ward off allergy symptoms.

 5. Try nasal irrigation